Types of Aid Available

 BSC Student of Color Scholarship

 The BSC Student of Color Scholarship recognizes the value of inclusion and diversity that is essential to the mission of the college and awards scholarships to newly admitted students of color.
-To learn more and complete the separate application, click here.
+Student must complete an application for the scholarship program, and finalists will be interviewed by the selection committee.
+For further information, please contact Camerin White in the Office of Admission at firstname.lastname@example.org.

 In partnership with the Birmingham Jewish Federation, BSC will award the Abroms Scholarship to two first-year Jewish students actively involved in the practice of their faith.
 For consideration, candidates must have a minimum GPA of 3.00, demonstrated fit and ability as assessed by Admission counselor, and willingness to serve on BSC’s Hillel Student Advisory Board.
-Email Chelsea Tucker at email@example.com for more information or to apply.
+Email Chelsea Tucker at email@example.com for more information or apply online.

 Comer Education Scholarship